jordandoan/stackline-assessment/README.md

 ### Features
 - Table view of sales breakdown per week for product
-- Uses CanvasJS to display data in linegraph from given JSON file.
+- Uses CanvasJS to display data in line graph from given JSON file.
 - Uses Redux to manage data (data is retrieved when page loads)
 - Different views not implemented, but can possibly switch between overview and sales view via sidebar
   - View setting is managed by Redux